DiwashPatel/GCRP-Global-Climate-Risk-Profiling/README.md

 # Global Climate Risk Profiling (GCRP)

-This project analyzes global climate data to identify countries experiencing the most drastic changes in climate patterns—such as temperature and rainfall—over the periods **2000–2012** and **2013–2025**.
+This project analyzes global climate data to identify countries experiencing the most drastic changes in climate patterns—such as temperature, rainfall and many more.

 ---